Information and resources from a selection of past workshops are here. For details on upcoming workshops see events page

 Plant health and methods of biosecurity now critically important due to threats from many sources (Xylella fastidiosa, Phytophthera ramorum, ash die-back/Chalara fraxinea etc.).
 Andrew also took us through the latest legislation and how to access current information from DEFRA's online Plant Health Portal.

-PDFs of the powerpoint talks given are below
+PDFs of the PowerPoint talks given are below

 PDF of Quarantine Pests and Diseases